CharbelDaher8/dot-files/README.md

 # vimrc
-- The polyglot is for highlighting
+- The polyglot is for syntax
 - Autumn leaf is a theme
 - Gruvbox is a theme
 - Nerd tree for exploring dirs